-- A student receiving a letter of dismissal may appeal the dismissal within five (5) business days of date of letter by submitting to the Dean through the Associate Dean for Education Support Services and Student Affairs (ADESSA) a written notice of appeal. - All appeals must be received by close of business on the 5th business day and/or postmarked by the US Postal Service by the 5th business day.
-No appeals will be accepted outside this requirement. - The ADESSA shall appoint an Academic Dismissal Appeals Council upon the recommendation by the Dean, comprised of three (3) members of the faculty to hear and determine the appeal.
-The applicable Associate Dean/Department Chair and the Chair of the appropriate Program Council (or designee) will serve as ex officio members of the Council and will not participate or be present at deliberations. - The Academic Dismissal Appeals Council will be convened by the ADESSA within ten (10) business days from the date of the receipt of the written notice of appeal.
-The student shall be notified via certified mail and/or email of the date of the appeal's hearing. - The burden of proof lies with the student.
+- A student receiving an official Notification of Dismissal letter from the Dean may appeal the dismissal within five (5) business days of date of letter by submitting to the Dean through the Executive Associate Academic Dean. - All appeals must be submitted through the SON Academic Dismissal portal located at https://nursing.ttuhsc.edu/dismissal-appeal/ by close of business on the 5th business day.
+No appeals will be accepted outside this requirement. - The Executive Associate Dean shall appoint an Academic Dismissal Appeals Council upon the recommendation by the Dean, comprised of three (3) members of the faculty to hear and determine the appeal.
+The applicable Associate Dean/Department Chair and Program/Track Director (or designee) will serve as ex officio members of the Council and will not participate or be present at deliberations. - The Academic Dismissal Appeals Council will be convened by the Executive Associate Dean within ten (10) business days from the date of the receipt of the written notice of appeal.
+The student shall be notified via TTUHSC email of the date of the appeal's hearing. - The burden of proof lies with the student.
 The student may present a written statement to the Academic Dismissal Appeals Council relative to the appeal at the time of the hearing.
 The Academic Dismissal Appeals Council may limit the length and presentation of such statement in accordance with effective management of time. - The student has no right to be accompanied by a representative at the hearing.
 Both the Academic Dismissal Appeals Council and student may call witnesses relevant to resolution of the appeal.
 Should information or witnesses be either repetitious or not relevant, the Academic Dismissal Appeals Council shall take action to expedite the proceedings.
-At the conclusion of the hearing, the Academic Dismissal Appeals Council shall forward its recommendation to the Dean and the ADESSA within three (3) business days. - Unless suspended for some justifiable reason pursuant to the TTUHSC Institutional Student Handbook and/or School of Nursing Student Handbook, the student shall remain on the class roll and may pursue appropriate didactic course work until the appeal is resolved. - The decision of the Dean is final.
-The student, the Chair of the applicable Program Council, the applicable Associate Dean/Department Chair and the ADESSA will be notified in writing by the Dean within five (5) business days from receipt of the Academic Dismissal Appeals Council decision.
-The letter to the student will be mailed certified mail and/or email. - All notices required to be given shall be deemed received by the student upon mailing certified mail to the address on record with the school.
+At the conclusion of the hearing, the Academic Dismissal Appeals Council shall forward its recommendation to the Dean and the Executive Associate Dean within three (3) business days. - Unless suspended for some justifiable reason pursuant to the TTUHSC Student Handbook and/or School of Nursing Student Handbook, the student shall remain on the class roll and may pursue appropriate didactic course work until the appeal is resolved.
+The decision of the Dean is final.
+The student, the Chair of the applicable Program Council, the applicable Associate Dean/Department Chair, and the Executive Associate Dean will be notified in writing by the Dean within five (5) business days from receipt of the Academic Dismissal Appeals Council decision.
+The letter to the student will be emailed through TTUHSC email. - All notices required to be given shall be deemed received by the student upon receipt of TTUHSC email address on record with the school.